Seagate/cortx/doc/integrations/torchvision/README.md

 ## Usage

-This workflow has been implemented for computer vision dataset in pytorch in the following repo: https://github.com/GuillaumeLeclerc/cortx_pytorch
+This workflow has been implemented for computer vision dataset in pytorch in the following [repo](https://github.com/GuillaumeLeclerc/cortx_pytorch).

 ### 1: Install